mit-history/cfrp-hack/en/casting-registers.md

 **verification_states**

-Table of the revenue base.
+Table of the revenue table.
 Describes the possible states of an input.

 - PK: id